Top Rated Bakersfield Age Discrimination Attorneys

-Lawyers Only Representing Employees in in Age Discrimination Litigation
+Lawyers Only Representing Employees in Age Discrimination Litigation

-The federal Age Discrimination in Employment Act of 1967 (“ADEA”) and California’s Fair Employment and Housing Act (“FEHA”) prohibit Bakersfield employers from discriminating against, or allowing harassment of, their employees based on age (over 40).
+The federal Age Discrimination in Employment Act of 1967 (“ADEA”) and California’s Fair Employment and Housing Act (“FEHA”) prohibit Bakersfield employers from discriminating against or allowing harassment of their employees based on age (over 40).
 In addition, applicants for jobs in California are also protected by ADEA and FEHA.
-The ADEA specifies that it is unlawful for employers to discriminate against individuals because of his or her age when considering term, condition, or privilege of employment.
-This may include hiring, firing, promotion, demotion, layoffs, compensation, tasks, responsibilities, assignments, training and benefits.
-It makes no difference if the supervisor as well as the victim are both over 40 years of age.
+The ADEA specifies that it is unlawful for employers to discriminate against individuals because of their age when considering terms, conditions, or privileges of employment.
+This may include hiring, firing, promotion, demotion, layoffs, compensation, tasks, responsibilities, assignments, training, and benefits.
+It makes no difference if the supervisor, as well as the victim, are both over 40 years of age.

 Who Must Abide by the ADEA and FEHA

 Under the ADEA, employers with 20 or more employees, whether within the private or public sector, must follow the anti-discrimination rules.
 The rules also apply to government agencies and labor organizations.
 Under FEHA, employers with 5 or more employees are bound by the anti-discrimination rules.
 However, the ADEA and FEHA do not apply to non-employees such as independent contractors.
 (29 U.S.C. § 623(a); 29 U.S.C. § 630(f).)

 On April 1, 2016, new FEHA anti-discrimination and anti-harassment regulations went into effect expanding the definition of “covered employer.”
 Accordingly, employees outside California and employees on maternity leave count toward the five employee minimum.
 Consequently, additional employers must abide by FEHA’s anti-discrimination and anti-harassment laws.